sergiorf/ifgapp/ifg/README.md

 -Criadores e CoCriadores de Tecnologias são PessoaFisica.
 -Criar as seguintes permissões:
 # VER_TECNOLOGIAS: If not present, user can't list tech.
 The tech option is not
-present in the home menu.
+present in the context menu.
 # VER_TECNOLOGIAS_PROPRIAS: If present, user can only access her own techs
 # MODIFICAR_TECNOLOGIAS: If present, user can edit techs

-# VER_PESSOAS
+# VER_PESSOAS: If not present, user can't list pessoas.
+The pessoas options are not
+present in the context menu.

 # VER_PESSOAS_MESMO_GRUPO
 # MODIFICAR_PESSOAS
 # MODIFICAR_PESSOAS_MESMO_GRUPO